dyegoe/cassandra-cluster/README.md

 ## Limitations and improvements

+- `dopy` with python3 is returning an error.
+I couldn't provide a solution to create the droplets using ansible.
+I must look forward for a solution with more time.
 - For the firewall rules, I decided to go with an specific network interface to get the IPv4.
 It limits which kind of setup this ansible can cover.
 - The swarm role has the same limitation as mentioned above.